Useful Information

 • Get a good night's sleep

 Find out when you'll be given the results of your tests.
 If they're not what you hoped for, don't be disheartened ' for some vacancies, the test results will be important, for others they're just one element of the selection process.
-If you have any specific requirements regarding your application, testing or interview, please contact our HR team.
+You may also be asked to complete an online psychometric test, there are no wrong answers here; they simply establish your preferred way of working or behaving.